Las Vegas rejects high-rise vacation rentals bill

-The bill failed 5-2, with its author, Councilman Bill Coffin, and Councilwoman Michele Fiore the lone supporters.
+The bill failed 5-2, with its author, Councilman Bill Coffin, and Councilwoman Michele Fiore supporting it.

 Its denial will leave multifamily residential and mixed-use developments under the same rules that broadly govern vacation rentals throughout the city.